rifandani/catching-up-to-llm-slide/slides.md

 ```

 <!--
-ELIZA was the world’s first chatbot, designed by MIT researcher Joseph Weizenbaum.
+ELIZA was the world's first chatbot, designed by MIT researcher Joseph Weizenbaum.
 Eliza marked the beginning of research into natural language processing (NLP), providing the foundation for future, more complex LLMs.

 OpenAI was founded: mainly doing Atari game demos using reinforcement learning.
 The demos were pretty cool—computers figuring out how to play games based just on the visuals shown on the screen.
-This represented the state of the art at the time, but it wasn’t language related -> https://openai.com/blog/introducing-openai
+This represented the state of the art at the time, but it wasn't language related -> https://openai.com/blog/introducing-openai

 Google Brain released Attention Is All You Need, a paper describing the Transformer architecture.
 It was ignored my almost everyone, including many people at OpenAI... but one researcher there, Alec Radford, realized its importance with regards to language models due to the way it could scale training across multiple machines -> https://arxiv.org/abs/1706.03762